Applying for Financial Aid

 Fisher's NYS TAP Code is 0735.

 Approximately one week after filing the FAFSA, Fisher will receive the results of your application.
-Our financial aid staff will use this information to create your financial aid package.
+Our financial aid staff will use this information to create your financial aid offer.

-Initial financial aid awards for new undergraduate and graduate students are typically mailed during the third week of February.
-Continuing students will be notified via email when they are able to access their awards via Fish 'R' Net.
+Initial financial aid offers for new undergraduate and graduate students are typically mailed in late February.
+Continuing students will be notified via email when they are able to access their offer via Fish 'R' Net.

-Once you've received and reviewed your financial aid package, feel free to contact Financial Aid with any questions or concerns.
+Once you've received and reviewed your financial aid offer, contact Student Financial Services with any questions or concerns.

 Create an FSA ID